Introduction

 Forms of Art Created

 The art created by the tribes living on the plains of America varied depending on the tribe creating the art.
 The art that was produced used various materials and was created for various purposes.
 There art incorporated wood, buffalo hides, grasses, beads and feathers.
 The majority of the art was created for use as personal decorations and belongings.
 In a spiritual sense the art was also an attempt to place the protection of the wearers guardian spirit onto the clothing and personal possessions of the individual and in turn to place that protection on the wearer.
 The belief that guardian spirits could be invoked for their protective powers or increased knowledge was a common spiritual practice of the Native American tribes.
-Because of this practice the work can be used analyzed to trace the spiritual and cultural influences of the tribes.
+Because of this practice, the work can be used analyzed to trace the spiritual and cultural influences of the tribes.

 The tribes were able to incorporate the use of color by combinations of minerals and vegetable dyes.
 When they had access to trading parties they began to use commercially produced dyes for the ease and increased amount of colors then were traditional available to them.
-The use of color was of such an important aspect of the cultural and spiritual significance to the Indians of the Plains that this paper will explore these culture significances in greater detail later in this paper.
+The use of color was of such an important aspect of the cultural and spiritual significance to the Indians of the Plains that this paper will explore these cultural significances in greater detail later in this paper.

 When examining the designs of the art work the viewer sees a range of designs ranging from the realistic to the abstract and symbolic.
 The art was used as a method of expressing both the history of the tribe as well as personal histories detailing the events that occurred in an individual’s life time.